 Good SDR color volume.
 The Dell S2716DG can reproduce the great majority of the ubiquitous s.RGB volume.
 Like most monitors, it doesn't properly support the larger Adobe RGB colorspace leading to unsatisfactory coverage.
 In either cases though, a big limitation is the screen's low contrast ratio which renders it unable to display very dark tones.

 HDR volumes are not supported.

 Perfect score on our image retention test for the Dell S2716DG, as no retention could be picked up by our image analysis.

 The Dell S2716DG can display our gradient test image very well, and besides the 8-bit banding due to the panel limitation, not much comes up while looking at the test picture.
 Some really small issues can be seen in the darker color, but they are really minimal and overall, this is a good result.

 The S2716DG produces an insignificant amount of color bleed.
 You're unlikely to notice its presence when displaying large vertically oriented elements of uniform color or fine grid pattern.

 Motion looks excellent on the Dell S2716DG.
-It has an extremely fast response time, a flicker-free backlight, a high 144 Hz refresh rate and supports NVIDIA's G-Sync variable refresh rate.
+It has an extremely fast response time, a flicker-free backlight, a high 144 Hz refresh rate and supports NVIDIA's G-Sync variable refresh rate (see our recommendations for the best G-Sync monitors).
 Most of these are a boon for almost any usage but are especially good for gaming.

 Outstanding pixel response time, good enough for even the fastest motion.
 Most of the blur in the photo is due to 144 Hz persistence; barely any ghosting trail can be seen following the moving logo at all, which is excellent.
 The 'Response Time Normal' overdrive setting was the best; the 'Fast' setting had very bad overshoot and is not recommended.
 Overall, this response time is very fast, even better than most gaming monitors.